You’re almost halfway through your pregnancy. Congratulations!

-This could also be the week that you get a level 2 ultrasound.
-This imaging scan provides a much higher level of detail of the baby’s organs than the level 1 ultrasound that’s usually performed in the first trimester.
+This could also be the week that you get another ultrasound.
+A second ultrasound is standard at this stage of pregnancy, but it isn’t required.
+This imaging scan will provide a much higher level of detail of the baby’s organs than the last ultrasound, which is usually performed in the first trimester.

-The procedure will also reveal whether your baby is growing on schedule, as well as the location of the placenta.
+The procedure will reveal whether your baby is growing on schedule and show the location of the placenta.
 Amniotic fluid levels and the fetal heart rate are also measured.
-And if you haven’t discovered the baby’s gender yet, this is probably the ultrasound that will reveal that as well.
+And this ultrasound will probably reveal your baby’s sex.

 Changes in your body

-Your body is working hard to make a nice temporary home for your baby, so while most women tend to have more energy in the second trimester, you may still have episodes of fatigue.
+Your body is working hard to make a temporary home for your baby.
+Most women tend to have more energy in the second trimester, but you may still have episodes of fatigue.

 Other bodily changes include continued weight gain.
 Your breasts may be as much as two cup sizes bigger.
 You may also notice a dark line running down the middle of your stomach, starting at your navel.
 This is the linea nigra, and it usually fades a few months after delivery.

 Your baby is around 7 inches long and weighs about 7 ounces.
-Within that little body are a lot of new developments.
+And there have been a lot of new developments.

-The kidneys are producing urine.
-The sensory parts of the brain are developing.
-And the hair on top of the baby’s head is starting to appear.
+Your baby’s kidneys are producing urine.
+The sensory parts of their brain are developing.
+And the hair on top of their head is starting to appear.

-If that’s a daughter in your tummy, her uterus has formed and her ovaries contain about 6 million eggs.
-Can you believe it?
+If your baby is a girl, her uterus has formed and her ovaries contain about 6 million eggs.

 Twin development at week 19